cri-o/cri-o/docs/crio.8.md

 **--container-exits-dir**="": Path to directory in which container exit files are written to by conmon (default: "/var/run/crio/exits")

-**--ctr-stop-timeout**="": The minimal amount of time in seconds to wait before issuing a timeout regarding the proper termination of the container (default: '\x00') (default: 0)
+**--ctr-stop-timeout**="": The minimal amount of time in seconds to wait before issuing a timeout regarding the proper termination of the container (default: 0)

 **--default-capabilities**="": Capabilities to add to the containers (default: ["CHOWN" "DAC_OVERRIDE" "FSETID" "FOWNER" "NET_RAW" "SETGID" "SETUID" "SETPCAP" "NET_BIND_SERVICE" "SYS_CHROOT" "KILL"])